JackCode/LCD_I2C/README.md

 Liquid Crystal Display (HD44780) library in C with injected I2C API to decouple from a required MCU.

 ## I2C Requirements
+The library is based on the use of a [PCF8574](https://www.nxp.com/docs/en/data-sheet/PCF8574_PCF8574A.pdf) 8-bit I/O I2C expander.

 The library requires the following I2C functions to be provided at time of initialization:
   * Send start condition and 7-bit target device address
   * Send one byte of data